nicolas-tdc/weave-core/README.md

 # weave

-Weave is a light bash framework that provides commands to easily aggregate and run services as a single application.
+Weave is a light bash framework that provides commands to easily aggregate and run services as a single application

 ## Commands
 *From weave root directory*